PGCE Access Bursary Terms and Conditions 2020/21

 3.8 Bursaries are awarded for the current academic year only and cannot be deferred.
 Applicants who choose to defer their studies will forfeit any awards they have been made but will be considered anew in the year they will begin their studies.

-- The Fee waiver will only be applied providing the student is enrolled at the University on a PGCE course and if applicable has provided the University with evidence of disability by the deadline specified in their award email.
+Payment will only be made providing the student is fully enrolled at the University on a PGCE course in Primary Education or Secondary Education (Physical Education) at the time of the payment.

 5.1 Misleading information: The University reserves the right to withdraw a bursary from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.